 FinZam (The Finnish-Zambian Association – Suomi-Sambia seura) was founded in 1977.
 The aim of the association is to bring together Finnish people and other nationals interested in Zambia, Zambians living in Finland and Finnish-Zambian families in order to enhance the friendly relations and cultural understanding between each other.

 FinZam aims to uphold the interests of community development in Zambia, Zambian cultural activity in Finland, and bi-lateral relations between Zambia and Finland.
 FinZam welcomes everybody, without looking at nationality, as equal partners in cultural exchange and community development.

-We also wish to cater to the cultural and social needs of children born of mixed parentage, for example through activities like the Language Nest project where we teach basics of the Zambian languages of Bemba and Nyanja as well as songs and games.
+We also wish to cater to the cultural and social needs of children born in Finland, for example through activities like the Language Nest project where we teach basics of the Zambian languages of Bemba and Nyanja as well as songs and games.
 The Language Nest is also designed for Finnish students and development workers, and indeed tourists who wish to learn some basic language before they venture to Zambia.

 The purpose of the association is to increase knowledge about Zambia in Finland.
 We invite anyone who has lived or visited Zambia as well as those who wish to go there to join us in our activities!
 We organise social gatherings for our members as well as events to a wider audience in Finland.

 We are members of Moniheli and Fingo and co-operate with organisations such as Zambian Vocal Collection Suomen yhdistys, and we are open to various co-operation possibilities, so please do not hesitate to contact us!

 Mr Benjamin Musuku is a Process Engineer with over 15yrs of experience in Mining Industry and currently pursuing doctoral studies in Chemical Engineering at Aalto University.
 He is based in Lapland, Sodankylä.